ajay-prabhakar/amrita-resource/README.md

 "gradlew build" command or use "Import Project" in Android Studio.

-Currently I am updating the resources for CSE and ECE departments only and that too for semester 3 only.
+NOTE: Currently sever is not working but update the features in the app Currently I am updating the resources for CSE and ECE departments only and that too for semester 3 only.
 Once I get all the resources, I will update in all departments.
 You can freely contribute to the project on the note that 'contributing guidelines' of the project are followed.
 New ideas and suggestions are welcomed.